vicki-wu/medp-33100-final/README.md

 ## **Features**

-1. **Memory Creation**:
+1. **Diary Entry Creation**:

-   - Create and save memories with details
+   - Create and save diary entries with details
-   - Add title, description, date, location, and media
+   - Add title, description, date, and mood
-   - Tag memories for better organization
+   - Select mood using emojis for better emotional tracking

-2. **Memory Gallery**:
+2. **Diary Entry Gallery**:

-   - Browse memories
+   - Browse previous entries
-   - Search and filter memories by date
+   - Search and filter entries by mood and date

-3. **Memory Timeline**:
+3. **Responsive Design**:
-   - Visualize memories chronologically
-   - Animated reveal of timeline items
+   - Mobile-friendly interface for easy access on any device

 ## **Technologies Used**